-The City has agreements with the principal passenger airlines serving the Airport (Contracting Airlines) relating to their use and lease of the Central Passenger Terminal Complex (CPTC Leases).
-The CPTC Leases provide for the calculation of terminal rentals and charges by the City to recover a portion of certain operating and maintenance expenses, debt service, and an additional 20% coverage on General Airport Revenue Bonds issued to finance airline approved CPTC projects.
-Both the Airport Use Agreements and the CPTC Leases were extended through September 30, 2017 under the Extended and Amended Airline Use Agreements and the Extended and Amended Airline Agreements.
+During the first quarter of fiscal year 2018 (through September 30, 2017), most of the airlines serving the Airport paid rentals, fees, and charges under provisions of agreements relating their use and occupancy of the Central Passenger Terminal Complex (CPTC Leases).
+Under the CPTC Leases, the airlines paid terminal rentals and charges to allow the City to recover a portion of operating and maintenance expenses, debt service, and 20% coverage on Bonds issued to finance airline approved CPTC projects.
+Airline terminal rentals and charges were offset by a credit of a share of terminal concession revenues.